tbultel/gred/README.md

 Grafcet is a french name if a type of 'Finite State Machine'

-I do not have the authorship of that (very) old and abandoned project.
+I do not have the authorship of that (very) old and abandoned project, so do not expect any support.

 The original page for it is there: https://perso.ensta-paris.fr/~diam/gred/ with broken links, so I wanted to push in on github, just for it not disappears forever.